If you’ve been struggling with the proper use of the subjuntivo, ¡no te preocupes! (don’t worry)! This video is for you.

 Do you know all the other ways to use the subjunctive?
 Probably not.
 Do you know a full conjugation table for the subjunctive?
 Probably not.
 Does it matter?
 Of course not!!!
 Just use these chunks and you’ll be using the subjunctive correctly already.

 An easy way to memorize these chunks so you can use them in conversations yourself is using flashcards.
 We provide you with a thorough explanation about how to memorize chunks in our free Spanish chunking training.
-If you want to learn more, just follow this link!

 How to learn the subjunctive without ever having to learn it